Zagorka Golubović

 Zagorka Golubović (8 March 1930 – 13 March 2019) was a Serbian philosopher, anthropologist and sociologist.

+Biography

 Golubović was among the group of eight university professors, members of the Praxis school (Mihailo Marković, Ljubomir Tadić, Svetozar Stojanović, Miladin Životić, Dragoljub Mićunović, Nebojša Popov and Trivo Inđić), who were in January 1975 expelled from the University of Belgrade's Faculty of Philosophy on the basis of a decision of the SR Serbia People's Assembly.

 She was an advisory board member and contributor of the former Yugoslavia-wide regional left-wing journal Novi Plamen from 2007.

 She died after a long illness at 89 on 13 March 2019.